 3. Competing is expensive

-Judges can tell if you spent $50 on a bikini or $500 – $1000 (yes, competitors spend this much on a bikini).
+Judges can discern whether you spent $50 on a bikini or $500 – $1000 (yes, competitors spend this much on a bikini).
 In addition to blowing money on a couple of pieces of fabric, contest promoters want as much cash from competitors as possible.
 Therefore, in addition to mandatory registration fees to simply compete, it’s in the promoter’s interest to encourage competitors to register for more than one category – even if they know someone has no chance of placing, much less winning in any category.

 4. Competition prep is time-consuming